 An additional tip: serve the final meal of the day minutes before you go to sleep.
 It is best if your cat finishes only when you are in bed and pretend to be asleep.

-#3 Make bedroom entrance less appealing for your cat
+Step 3.
+Make your bedroom entrance less appealing for your cat

-Another thing that many cats don’t like is a runner mat placed with pins up next to a door, and/or double-sided tape stuck to the door.
-Cats don’t like putting their paws on either of them and if the door is covered with sticky tape, he will not want to scratch at it.
+Another thing that many cats don’t like is a mat placed with double-sided tape stuck to the door.
+Cats don’t like putting their paws on sticky tape.
+As they won’t get near your door, they won’t be able to scratch, meow, or purr to get your attention.

-How soon should you expect results and stop your cat from scratching the bedroom door at night?
+How soon should you expect results and stop your feline from scratching your bedroom door at night?
 In most cases, you will see some improvement within a few days.
-Barring that, if you stick to the above advice, your cat’s behavior should change after two weeks.
-Of course, even after that, you will still need to play with your cat a lot, to prevent him from waking you up at night again.
+Yes, your mileage may vary.
+Every pet is different and learns at a different pace.
+If you are consistent (and that’s the hardest part), your cat’s behavior should change after two weeks.